Physiological Psychology (7120.4)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are expected to attend lectures and/or view the lecture recordings.
-Although not compulsory, tutorial attendance is strongly recommended for successful completion of the unit.
-Recordings of lectures will be available on Canvas.
+Although not compulsory, workshop attendance is strongly recommended for successful completion of the unit.
+Recordings of lectures and video summaries of workshops will be available on Canvas.

 Required IT skills

 This unit involves online classes delivered in real time using the Blackboard Collaborate tool.
 Blackboard Collaborate provides a virtual classroom or meeting room where you can communicate with your tutor and other students.
-Students are strongly encouraged to communicate during tutorials using their microphone rather than using the chat function.
+If enrolled in online workshops, students are strongly encouraged to communicate using their microphone rather than using the chat function.
 To participate verbally, rather than just typing, you will need a microphone.
-For best audio quality we recommend a microphone and speaker headset.
+For best audio quality, a microphone and speaker headset is recommended.
 For more information and to test your computer, please visit the Canvas Student Help and click on the link to Blackboard Collaborate.

 Completion of the multimedia presentation will require an understanding of presentation software (e.g. Microsoft PowerPoint).
-Instructions on the use of presentation software for the purposes of the unit will be given in tutorials.
+Instructions on the use of presentation software for the purposes of the unit will be given in workshops.

 The essential text for this unit is available for purchase online, including through Cengage:

-An audio headset (approx. $30) is recommended (but not essental) for the recording of the multimedia presentation and for participation in the virtual tutorials.
+An audio headset (approx. $30) is recommended (but not essental) for the recording of the multimedia presentation and for participation in the virtual workshops.

 Work placement, internships or practicums